Iraq travel guide

 Advice to business

 A number of UK companies visit and operate successfully in Iraq.
 However, movement is restricted and companies nearly always travel with close protection security teams.
-Specific guidance for companies seeking to do business in Iraq can be found on the UK Trade & Investment website (UKTI).
-UKTI are also able to put you in touch with companies operating in Iraq who offer security services.
+Specific guidance for companies seeking to do business in Iraq can be found on the Department for International Trade (DIT) website.
+DIT are also able to put you in touch with companies operating in Iraq who offer security services.
 For more information see Operating in high-risk environments: Advice for business

 Following Daesh’s expansion into the country in 2014, there have been numerous and frequent terrorist attacks, and levels of violence remain high.
-The UN has reported that at least 7,515 civilians were killed by terrorism and violence during 2015.
-This trend has continued in 2016.
+The UN has reported that at least 3,298 civilians were killed by terrorism and violence during 2017.

-Terrorist attacks are common in Baghdad city, where Daesh frequently targets the Iraqi government, security forces and Shia civilians.
-Attacks have also occurred in the Kurdistan Region with a small number in Erbil and its surrounds in 2015.
+In Baghdad city, Daesh frequently targets the Iraqi government, security forces and Shia civilians.
+Attacks often result in high numbers of fatalities.
+Attacks have also occurred in the Kurdistan Region.

 Foreign nationals, including those of non-western appearance, are high value targets for terrorists, insurgents and criminals.
 Indiscriminate attacks against public places and Iraqi civilians also occur.